Sleep Disorders Center

 Every night, more than 70 million Americans who suffer from a sleep disorder struggle to get a good night's rest, according to the American Academy of Sleep Medicine (AASM).
-The Sleep Disorders Center at St. John Medical Center provides the latest resources in the diagnosis and treatment of sleep problems.
+The St. John Sleep Disorders Center provides the latest resources in the diagnosis and treatment of sleep problems.
 Our multidisciplinary team of medical professionals helps patients manage their sleep disorders and restore their quality of life.

 Accredited by AASM, St. John ranks among the top sleep disorders centers in the U.S. To receive accreditation, a sleep center must meet or exceed all standards for professional health care as designated by AASM.
 The accreditation process involves detailed inspection of a center's facility and staff, including an evaluation of testing procedures, patient contacts and physician training.
 Additionally, the facility's goals must be clearly stated and include plans for positively affecting the quality of medical care in the community it serves.

-The St. John Sleep Disorders Center is a full-service center for the diagnosis and treatment of sleep disorders.
+The Sleep Disorders Center is a full-service center for the diagnosis and treatment of sleep disorders.
 Conveniently located on the St. John Medical Center campus, the Sleep Disorders Center includes 10 hotel-like private bedrooms with private bathroom and shower facilities.
 The adjoining high-tech monitoring area is equipped with polysomnographs and other sensitive instrumentation used to detect sleep issues.

 At the Sleep Disorders Center, we evaluate patients' respiration and other physiologic measurements while they sleep.
 Small electrodes are attached to the skin to measure snoring, eye and leg movements, muscle and brain wave activity, oxygen saturation, respiratory effort and heart rate.
 Breathing is monitored by measuring airflow at the nose and mouth.
 These measures do not interfere with normal breathing, and no significant discomfort or risk is involved.